gargoyle/SlimFast/README.md

 A base structure for a Slim application using twig templates.

-This is part of a collection of items I use to get going quickly with a new project using the Slim framework and Foundation from Zurb.
+This is part of a collection of items I use to get going quickly with a new project using the Slim framework and Foundation from Zurb using SCSS (not the standard CSS .zip download that Zurb provide).

-I thought I woudl share them incase others find them useful.

 Getting Started
 ---------------